stroiman/go-dom/README.md

 content is updated.
 The application being tested is [found here](./browser/internal/test/README.md).

-Client-side script is executed using the v8 engine.[^4]
+Client-side script is executed using the v8 engine.[^5]

+Experimental work is done to also support [goja](https://github.com/dop251/goja) for client-side script; but this version is not fully compatible yet.

 ### Memory Leaks